 7. How to set-up an HSA?
 Remember, the insurance is completely separate.
-Get the right type of insurance that qualifies you and then DON’T CALL your insurance company for an Health Savings Account…they don’t administer them- they just sell insurance.
+Get the right type of insurance that qualifies you and then DON’T CALL your insurance company for a Health Savings Account…they don’t administer them- they just sell insurance.
 Once you have the insurance, the easiest is to open up an HSA at your local bank.
-You can sometimes even do it within minutes on line.
+You can sometimes even do it within minutes online.
 No major paperwork.
 Just check the proper boxes, sign the form and make a deposit.
 Most Bank HSAs will then give you a Visa card to pay for medical expenses right out of your HSA.
-However, if you want to ‘let the money ride’ and invest the HSA and not pull out money for medical expenses immediately- for example “self direct” (see item 5 above), then you would open up your HSA with a self-directed IRA custodian.
-At our law or accounting office we can give you a list of choices.
+However, if you want to ‘let the money ride’ and invest the HSA and not pull out money for medical expenses immediately- for example, “self direct” (see item 5 above), then you would open up your HSA with a self-directed IRA custodian.
+At our law or accounting office, we can give you a list of choices.
 Then…we set up your LLC for your HSA here at KKOS lawyers and you are off and investing!
 That easy.

-Mark J. Kohler is a CPA, Attorney, Radio Show host and author of the new book “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions” and “What Your CPA Isn’t Telling You- Life Changing Tax Strategies”.
+Mark J. Kohler is a CPA, Attorney, co-host of the Radio Show “Refresh Your Wealth” and author of the new book “The Business Owner’s Guide to Financial Freedom- What Wall Street isn’t Telling You” and, “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions”.
 He is also a partner at the law firm Kyler Kohler Ostermiller & Sorensen, LLP and the accounting firm K&E CPAs, LLP.
-For more information visit him at www.markjkohler.com.